 It’s well established that the label has been an effective marketing tool for many manufacturers, as well as an effective way for consumers to distinguish which products can deliver the highest level of efficiency among their many options.
 But meeting 7.0 criteria will be far more challenging than meeting the present standards, and manufacturers must determine the best strategies for doing so.

 One effective method for achieving new performance heights is to deploy flexible warm-edge spacer technology.
-To be sure, switching from metallic spacers to nonmetallic, flexible warm-edge spacers—and leaving the rest of your system untouched—won’t necessarily get you to the 7.0 figures on its own.
-But as part of a strategic rethinking of your Energy Star line, it’ll be an important weapon in your arsenal.
+As part of a strategic rethinking of your Energy Star line, nonmetallic, flexible warm-edge spacers may be an important weapon in your arsenal.

 If you’re new to or only vaguely familiar with warm-edge spacer technology, there are a few important things to know about how they can contribute to your high-performing window systems: